THU-ESIS/CAFE2_NODE/README.md

 `Note`:{host} is the ip address of the node, and {port} is tomcat port.
 You can also use tomcat management webpage to deploy the package.
 ######6.
 Choosing deployment mode.
 You could access this web page（`http://{host}:{port}/{war package name}/web/deployment`） to choose deployment mode.
 Generally, in a complete infrastructure, there are one central node and several worker nodes, all the worker nodes are peer-to-peer.
+`Note`:the root path of your Node is `/{war package name}`, for example, if your war name is `datamanager-worker.war`, the root path will be `datamanager-worker`.
+The `{port}` is the port of Tomcat.
 ######7.
 Data indexing.
-For worker wodes, you could access the web page `http://{host}: {port}/{war package name}/web/parser`, enter the root folder of the data archive and submit the form from the webpage, the data in this node will then be indexed automatically.
+For worker nodes, you could access the web page `http://{host}: {port}/{war package name}/web/parser`, input the root folder of the data archive mounted on the node server and submit the form from the webpage, the data in this node will then be indexed automatically.
 The information of the data will be synchronously updated locally and remotely.